• 4,000 firms

 What is seat leasing?

 Seat leasing is a business arrangement where a company leases office space, specifically desks or workstations, to a seat leasing provider.
+This concept is common in shared office spaces or coworking environments.

 In a seat leasing arrangement, the lessee (the company or individual renting the seats) gains access to fully equipped office space amenities such as: